Leo5436/dataco-supply-chain-prediction/README.md

 - **Shipping duration predicted within ~0.94 days (MAE)** by the best regressor.
 - **Leakage-aware pipeline**: post-hoc fields removed, PII stripped, and every design choice documented in the notebook.
 - **SHAP explainability** translates model behavior into insights that non-technical stakeholders can act on.
+- **Automated CI pipeline** (GitHub Actions) lints the code, runs contract tests on the persisted artifacts, and re-executes the entire notebook end-to-end on every push.

 ## Dataset